kaleidoscope 1.4.0

 Get the Kaleidoscope Library info as string.

-void interpolate (TransformationInfo *dataOut, TransformationInfo *dataIn, int width, int height)
+void interpolate (TransformationInfo *dataOut, const TransformationInfo *dataIn, int width, int height)

 A simple interpolation function.
 Internal use only.

-void rotatePoints (TransformationInfo *outData, TransformationInfo *orgData, int width, int height, double angle)
+void rotatePoints (TransformationInfo *outData, const TransformationInfo *orgData, int width, int height, double angle)

 Rotates the coordinates of sliced triangle.
 Internal use only.